KohaILS/koha-manual-zh-cn/source/extending_koha.rst

 configurable so we can use any data source for cover image fetching.

 Second, we need to configure the plugin.
-The plugin configuration is a single text area that uses YAML ( actually, it’s JSON, whcih is a subset of YAML ) to store the configuration options.
+The plugin configuration is a single text area that uses YAML ( actually, it’s JSON, which is a subset of YAML ) to store the configuration options.
 In this example it looks like this: